How much do I need to retire?

 - Considering a reverse mortgage on your home

-The retirement experts I spoke with seem to all agree on one thing: delaying retirement for one or more years might be all it takes to keep yourself comfortable enough to retire for good.
+The retirement experts we spoke with seem to all agree on one thing: delaying retirement for one or more years might be all it takes to keep yourself comfortable enough to retire for good.
 “Delaying retirement can have a really big impact,” says Updegrave.
-Moss encourages people to think of taking a “junior retirement” before fully retiring, meaning you would work part-time doing something you enjoy.
-Moss considers junior retirement to be “a great intermediate step” and a way to “bridge the gap” between full-time employment and full-time retirement.
-“Retirement planning is not as black and white as it used to be,” according to Moss.
+Wes Moss, author, and host of the popular radio show “Money Matters,” encourages people to think of taking a “junior retirement” before fully retiring, meaning you would work part-time doing something you enjoy.
+Junior retirement can be a great intermediate step to bridge the gap between full-time employment and full-time retirement.

 Many people are choosing to take a step back from their working roles without fully retiring, and we should expect to see this trend continuing with Gen X and Gen Y. Bera predicts that the current trend of retirees turning to what she calls an “encore career” when they reach retirement age will continue with future generations.
 Millennials especially seem to be thinking about their future when they choose to work in a company that rewards them with opportunities to learn new skills and move into different positions within the same company.
 Knowing they aren’t going to be able to just work for 30 years and retire, millennials are more invested in finding companies that allow them to grow and have the potential to be fulfilling for 50 or more years.

 There’s no one way to build a retirement plan, but there definitely are things you should avoid in order to meet your retirement goals.
-Here’s some expert advice on common mistakes people make when they are nearing retirement:
+Avoid these common mistakes as you get closer to retirement:

-One big mistake people make is “trying to renovate a house after they stop working,” according to Moss.
-It’s very common for people to put off renovations for years, decades even, until they are retired, focusing largely of the time they will have to put up with a renovation instead of thinking about the financial burden of such a large product.
-Moss suggests that people “try to take care of big renovations and big ticket items while you are still working” so you know you have the income stream to handle the financial burden.
+It’s very common for people to put off renovations for years, decades even until they are retired, focusing largely of the time they will have to put up with a renovation instead of thinking about the financial burden of such a large product.
+Try to tackle renovations and other big ticket items while you’re still working so you know you have the income stream to handle the financial burden.

-Instead of preparing for ups and downs in the market, Moss says people make the mistake of “thinking the market’s going to steadily plod along.”
+Instead of preparing for ups and downs in the market, a lot of people make the mistake of thinking the market’s going to stay steady.
 There are going to be great years and there are going to be years when the market dips.
 The key is to transition from investing to saving as you move closer to retirement so dips in the market don’t disrupt your plans when you are ready to retire.

 Whether or not to seek professional financial advising for your retirement plans is up to you.
 The experts agree that it is entirely possible for people to successfully manage their retirement portfolios.
-However, as Moss says, your success might depend on “if you like it.”
 If you’re not a numbers person and/or the thought of having complete and total control over something as significant as your retirement savings makes you anxious, it’s probably a good idea to find a financial adviser who can handle all the dirty work for you.

 How to find the right financial adviser for you

-A commision-based financial planner is the most common, which can be really confusing for you as a consumer.
-This type of planning fee means that your financial planner only makes money when you buy a particular product through him.
+A commision-based financial planner is the most common.
+This type of planning fee means that your financial planner only makes money when you buy a particular product through them.
 Your commision-based financial planner might genuinely have your best interest at heart, but it can be difficult to tell when there is such a high potential for a conflict of interest.

-Most retirement and financial experts will recommend consumers to find and hire a fee-only financial planner.
-This payment structure means you pay a flat rate, so your financial planner gets paid no matter what products you do or do not buy, thus maintaining a more objective outlook of your portfolio.
+Most retirement and financial experts will recommend that you hire a fee-only financial planner.
+This payment structure means you pay a flat rate, so your financial planner gets paid no matter what products you do or do not buy.
+This structure means they are more likely to maintain a more objective outlook of your portfolio.
 You might pay your fee as a percentage of the total value of your account, as an hourly rate or as a flat fee.